mechanicalnull/mechanicalnull.github.io/_posts/2022-01-15-seeing-the-fourth-dimension.md

 So now that we can see the growth of coverage over time for a single function, but is it pretty, intuitive, or useful?

+It was useful in reinforcing exactly how coverage increased, though not in a groundbreaking way, more of just a reminder of things that are apparent if you stop and think about them.
+Even if a block is "new" or "rare", it doesn't come in on its own; it's more likely to have shared predecessors/successors with previous seeds than cut a new path through uncovered territory.
+When functions have loops or get called multiple times, the "path" to a new block may not be clear since block coverage doesn't show order or indicate multiple traversals.

-I personally think it's fun to be able to generate this thing for any target, but I think it's real usefulness is as a starting point for discussion of what else we might do like this.
+In retrospect, I'm not sure that this in particular is something that fills a need other than perhaps teaching, but it can at least be a starting point for discussion of what else we might do like this.

 We could visualize a comparison of multiple fuzzers or fuzz runs by using different colors, which might be useful for understanding what parts of